-This report includes information about how the firm is governed and includes updates from Barry Pillans, who leads our audit practice.
-While PwC is a multidisciplinary firm, this report is primarily focused on our audit practice and related services.
+This report includes information about how the firm is governed and includes updates from our Territory Assurance Leader, Barry Pillans, who heads our assurance practice.
+While PwC Gibraltar is a multidisciplinary firm, this report is primarily focused on our assurance practice and related services, which operates under the corporate structure of PricewaterhouseCoopers Limited.

 The audit profession continues to be under significant public scrutiny and challenge.
 We understand the concerns and we support and are committed to changes that will improve audit quality.

 At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 152 countries with more than 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We're a network of firms in 151 countries with more than 364,000 people who are committed to delivering quality in assurance, advisory and tax services.
 We are committed to driving a strong culture of quality and excellence that is core to our purpose.